 Also note that while the company’s website states that rain will not remove the fibers from your scalp, I have my doubts.
 Many reviewers suggest that scalp concealers for thinning hair are never fully waterproof.
 You probably want to avoid heavy rain when using Toppik or any bald spot concealer products.

 This is a product that I had never heard about before I started writing this post.
 Apparently, despite having its own website, XFusion is made by the same US-based company (Spencer Forrest) that makes Toppik and contains the same wool based keratin ingredient.
-On Amazon, the product currently has almost 5,000 ratings averaging 4.5/5 stars.
+On Amazon, the product currently has over 3,500 ratings averaging 4.6/5 stars.
 XFusion is significantly cheaper in comparison to Toppik for the same quantity of product.
 It is available in nine different colors, although each option is sold on separate product pages.
 (Note that Spencer Forrest also produces a third line of hair concealer products called Couvre).

 Yet another keratin based product, although unlike the earlier wool-based ones, this one does not disclose the exact type of keratin used.
-Currently almost 1400 reviews averaging 3.9/5 stars on Amazon.
+Currently has 1480 reviews averaging 4.0/5 stars on Amazon.
 Available in ten unique colors.
 The company is based in the US.

 Boldify hair fibers have become extremely popular in recent years.
 A few years ago, I did not even know this company’s name.
-The product has thousands of reviews averaging 4.3/5 stars as of 2021.
+The product has an insane 27,000 plus reviews averaging 4.3/5 stars as of 2023.
 Customers claim that Boldify is easy to use and apply.

 Febron is yet another newly popular name in hair concealment products.
 The Febron hair volumizing fibers are considered to be natural and undetectable.
 The complimenting Febron FiberHold Spray will lock the synthetic fibers in place and not leave any residue.
-Customer ratings average 4.5/5 stars as of 2021.
+Customer ratings average 4.4/5 stars as of 2023, based on almost 2,950 reviews.

 Other Scalp Concealer Products